pebble-dev/developer.rebble.io/source/_includes/sdk/beta_instructions_no_platform.md

 ### Windows

 Installing the Pebble SDK directly on Windows is not supported at this time.
-We recommend you use [CloudPebble]({{ site.links.cloudpebble }}) instead.

 Alternatively, you can run a Linux virtual machine: